-Pregnancy is a phase when women get all the love and attention from their dear ones.
-Pregnancy also brings about a lot of physical and emotional changes.
+Pregnancy is a phase when women get all the love and attention of their dear ones.
+It is also a phase which brings about a lot of physical and emotional changes.
 Most women get glowing skin because of pregnancy hormones.
 As a result of the fluctuating pregnancy hormones, there is an increased water retention capacity in the body, which gives women the pregnancy glow.
 But sometimes these very hormones can trigger skin dryness during pregnancy.
 Having dry skin is a normal symptom of pregnancy and should not be a cause for concern.
 If you are pregnant, and have dry skin, you need not worry.
 Read on to know why you may have dry skin during pregnancy.

 Is it Normal to Have Dry Skin in Pregnancy?

 The fluctuating pregnancy hormones can bring about a lot of bodily changes during pregnancy and one such change may be the manifestation of dry flaky skin.
 Hormonal changes during pregnancy can make your skin lose its elasticity and moisture as it stretches and expands to accommodate the growing baby.
 This may lead to dry, flaky, red, and itchy skin.
 In some cases, the skin also starts peeling and appears scaly.
 It is quite normal and can be treated easily.